dumblob/XPMA-CASE/README.md

 ***imp*** (importance)

 - `very_low`/`low`/`medium`/`high`/`very_heigh`
-- expected importance in the context of all other records used in this particular BPMN Task
+- expected importance in the context of all other records used in this particular task
 - useful for auto caching, UI auto construction, etc.

 ### Rules for combinations of properties